Mike Colalillo

 Michael Colalillo (December 2, 1925 – December 30, 2011) was a United States Army soldier and a recipient of the United States military's highest decoration – the Medal of Honor – for his actions during World War II.

 Early life

 Colalillo was born on December 1, 1925, in Hibbing, Minnesota to Italian parents who had immigrated to the U.S. shortly before his birth.
 Colalillo was the eighth of nine children.
-His family struggled financially through out the years mainly due to the Great Depression.
+His family struggled financially throughout the years mainly due to the Great Depression.
 He grew up in a tough neighborhood in western Duluth, Minnesota.
 In his teenage years, Colalillo attended Denfeld High School but dropped out before graduating in order to help support his family by working at a local bakery after the passing of his mother.

 Military service

 Colalillo joined the Army from Duluth, Minnesota in February 1944, and was serving as a private first class in Company C, 398th Infantry Regiment, 100th Infantry Division, that was deployed in the Western Allied invasion of Germany.
 On April 7, 1945, his unit fought Waffen-SS forces in the Battle of Buchhof and Stein am Kocher near Untergriesheim, Germany.
 Colalillo encouraged his comrades to follow him into enemy fire, manned an exposed machine gun, and helped a wounded soldier back to friendly lines.
 For his actions during the battle, he was awarded the Medal of Honor on January 9, 1946.